jmcclell/JLMSerializerExpression/README.md

 The library provides an exclusion strategy that must be configured and then added to your serialization context.

-The exclusion strategy has two dependencies, an instance of `JMS\Metadata\MetadataFactory` from Johannes Schmitt's [Metadata](http://github.com/schmittjoh/Metadata) library and an instance of 'Symfony\Component\ExpressionLanguage\ExpressionLanguage` which must be extended to provide the functionality you need.
+The exclusion strategy has two dependencies, an instance of `JMS\Metadata\MetadataFactory` from Johannes Schmitt's [Metadata](http://github.com/schmittjoh/Metadata) library and an instance of `Symfony\Component\ExpressionLanguage\ExpressionLanguage` which must be extended to provide the functionality you need.

 ### Creating the Metadata Factory